julianeon/React-Landing-Page-Learn-React/README.md

 ## React JS Landing Page: Learning React

-This is a ReactJS based landing page template with a one page view.
+This is a ReactJS based landing page template with a one page view, based on a [fork](https://github.com/issaafalkattan/React-Landing-Page-Template).

 ![screensot of learning react page running locally](./public/learn_react_page.png)